 I love that students are able to engage in a diverse liberal arts curriculum within a small supportive college environment.
 I also love that Emmanuel offers this environment, while at the same time being located in the heart of Boston.

 Courses I Teach

-I am currently teaching Introduction to Business and Organizational Behavior.
+I teach Introduction to Business, Leadership Person and Process, Management Internship, Organizational Behavior.
 In the spring I will also add Human Resources Management.

 Publications + Presentations

 Beauregard, T.A., Basile, K.A. and Thompson, Organizational Culture in the Context of National Culture.
 (2018) In Shockley, K., Winny Shen and Ryan Johnson (Eds.)
 The Cambridge Handbook of the Global Work-Family Interface.
 (FORTHCOMING)